avosa/bloodbath-swift/README.md

 # BloodbathSwift

-The [BloodbathSwift](https://github.com/avosa/bloodbath-swift) library provides convenient access to the Bloodbath API from applications written in the Swift language.
+This [BloodbathSwift](https://github.com/avosa/bloodbath-swift) library provides convenient access to the Bloodbath API from applications written in the Swift language.
 This library will eventually be moved [here](https://github.com/bloodbath-io).

 ## Installation